barcelonadigital/easit4all/README.md

 Installation
 ------------

+Basically, we use maven to compile and launch the website.
+(Maven 2.0 must be installed and configured in the local machine)

+1.- Add jar files included in lib folder into your local maven repository

-A MySQL schema database should be created.
+2.- Create the MySQL schema database
 - Use mysql dump file which is found at easit4all/dao/src/db
 - Create a mysql user and add privileges to this schema

-Modify properties file accordingly.
+3.- Modify properties file accordingly.
 - Change database properties
 - Change mailing properties
 - Change Social providers key words

+4.- Clean and compile the sources
+- mvn clean install

 Quick Start & Examples
 ----------------------

-Basically, use maven to compile and launch the website.
-Maven 2.0 must be installed and configured in the local machine.

-To clean and compile the sources
-- mvn clean install

 To run the website under a tomcat server plugin
 - mvn tomcat:run